-To demonstrate the effectiveness of our dehazing model on homogeneous image dehazing, we firstly evaluate it on the synthetic datasets, including SOTS (outdoor), HazeRD, and O-HAZE datasets.
-It can be found from Fig.\ref{fig.results_hd}(\emph{i})-(\emph{iii}), although most of the compared approaches can provide visually pleasant dehazed results on the SOTS dataset, they fail to recover haze-free images effectively on the other two challenging datasets, either lead to color distortion and over-saturation results (such as HLP) or remain haze at distant scenes (such as EPDN, MSBDN and FFA \cite{qin2020ffa}).
-MSBDN and FFA obtain the top two scores on the SOTS dataset, while our model achieves good visual perception and obtains the top two LPIPS \cite{zhang2018unreasonable} scores.
-Additionally, our model obtains the highest scores of PSNR, SSIM, LPIPS, and DISTS \cite{ding2020image} on HazeRD and O-HAZE datasets.
+It can be found from Fig.\ref{fig.result_hd} (\emph{i}), over-saturation phenomenon emerges at the sky regions in the prior-based methods of DCP and HLP, indicating that those priors may be invalid under such conditions.
+The deep learning-based approaches can provide visually pleasant dehazed results on the SOTS dataset \cite{li2018benchmarking}.
+The metrics of PSNR, SSIM and LPIPS also demonstrate that GDNet and MSBDN obtain the top two scores on the SOTS dataset.
+However, those methods exhibit relatively poor performances on the other two challenging datasets, either leading to color distortion results (such as EPDN) or leaving haze at distant scenes (such as GDNet, MSBDN and FFA), as illustrated in Fig.\ref{fig.result_hd} (\emph{ii}) and (\emph{iii}).
+Our model obtains the best PSNR, SSIM, LPIPS and CIEDE2000 on the O-HAZE and HazeRD datasets.

-We further evaluate our method on the real-world datasets.
-The visual comparisons are shown in Fig.\ref{fig.results_hd}(\emph{iv}).
-HLP tends to yield over-enhanced visual artifacts.
-The CNNs-based methods can avoid the over-enhancement results, but the MSBDN and FFA produce insufficient dehazing in distant scenes.
-Our dehazing results on real-world hazy images maintain plausible visual details, achieving more remarkable performance than others.
-As shown in Table \ref{tab.results_hd}, our model obtains the second-best BCEA-$e$ and $s$ and the best $n$ metrics, demonstrating that our network can achieve comparable performance to CNNs-based dehazing methods.
+We further evaluate our method on real-world datasets.
+The visual comparisons are shown in Fig.\ref{fig.result_hdrw}.
+The prior-based methods, i.e. DCP and HLP, tend to yield over-enhanced visual artifacts, especially in the sky regions.
+Although the CNNs-based methods mitigate the over-estimation artifacts successfully, some of them would produce insufficient dehazing in distant scenes.
+For example, the dehazed images of MSBDN and FFA appeared almost indistinguishable from the original hazy ones.
+The reason might lie in the overfitting on the training datasets.
+As obviously shown in Fig.\ref{fig.result_hdrw} (b), our dehazing model produces plausible visual dehazing results with vivid color and fine details.
+The clear superiority of our model on the real-world dataset is attributed to the complementary feature enhanced framework.
+The experimental results also demonstrate that our model learns the color- and texture-wise complementary features effectively.